vivianmiranda/cocoa3_testing/README.md

         #export DEBUG_DISTUTILS_PACKAGE=1
         #export DEBUG_HDF5_PACKAGES=1

-The, fine-tunning over the use of system-wide packages instead of our local copies can be set via the environmental flags
+The fine-tunning over the use of system-wide packages instead of our local copies can be set via the environmental flags

         export IGNORE_XZ_INSTALLATION=1
         export IGNORE_HDF5_INSTALLATION=1